trondhindenes/ecr-updater/README.md

 ## Example deployment
 It is assumed that you already have ECR setup, an IAM user with access to it, and that you have `kubectl` configured to communicate with your Kubernetes cluster.

+You can also run it locally using `kubectl proxy` on your computer if you want to test things out.
+In that case, make sure the proxy listens on `localhost:8001`

 1. Create a secret called ecr.
 This is the secret that this pod will update regularly.
 It doesn't matter what you put in here, as ecrupdater will update it, it just needs to exist.:
 `kubectl create secret docker-registry ecr --docker-username=smash --docker-password=lol --docker-email lol@lol.com`
+NOTE: ecrupdater will look for the secrets with the specified name across all your namespaces if you're using the authorization template below.
+So in this example any secret named `ecr` across all namespaces will be updated.
+If you want to separate them you can run multiple instances of ecrupdated, optionally with tighter (namespaces-isolated) security.

 2. Create the authorization stuff that lets kubectl-proxy (running in the same pod as the ecr-updater) interact with kubernetes:
 `kubectl apply -f 01_authorization.yml`